-The use of Emoji in social media, communication, and marketing campaigns needs to be carefully understood to avoid (potentially expensive) embarrassing situations!
+The use of Emoji in marketing needs to be carefully understood to avoid embarrassing or expensive situations!

-July 17th 2019 was World Emoji Day.
-In order to celebrate this complex and often misinterpreted branch of visual communications, we have decided to put a Ludejo Limelight on a few of the most commonly misused Emoji.
+July 17th 2020 is World Emoji Day.
+This is a complex and often misinterpreted branch of visual communications.
+But it deserves to be celebrated!
+We have decided to put a Ludejo Limelight on a few of the most commonly misused Emoji.
 We are not going to be looking at the “creative” appropriation of vegetable and fruit emoji.